 - Take the stew out the oven and add the orzo pasta, stirring it through to make sure its all coated in the remaining sauce.

-- Place back in the oven uncovered for 10 minutes or until the sauce is absorbed and the pasta is cooked to your preference.
+- Place back in the oven uncovered for 15 – 20 minutes or until the sauce is absorbed and the pasta is cooked to your preference.
 Add a little extra water if needed if the pasta isn’t cooked enough and the liquid is all gone.
 (Please note different brands of orzo will cook quicker than others, so please use your own judgement on cooking times).

 - Remove the cinnamon stick before serving.

 - Serve with speedy vegetables and maybe a slice of bread from your B choice.